 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in the financial statements.
-The cost of prepaid items is recorded as expenditures/expenses when consumed rather than when purchased.
+The cost of prepaid items are recorded as expenses when consumed rather than when purchased.

 N. Use of Estimates